 This new practice in transplantation brings hope to the over 100,000 people in the U.S. waiting to receive a lifesaving organ transplant.
 Nearly 2,000 of which are our neighbors and community members in Colorado and Wyoming, including men and women of all ages and children.

 “I don’t want to see a healthy kidney that was functioning well after a transplant go to waste,” Dr. Veale says.
 “About 20 to 25 percent of patients who have a kidney transplant die with a functioning kidney.
-There are so many years left on those kidneys that could save other people.”
+There are so many years of life left on those kidneys that could save other people.”

-The opportunity to expand the viable donor pool could help hundreds of lives each year, estimates Dr. Veale.
+With the possibility of a transplant recipient being an organ donor, the opportunity to expand the viable donor pool could help hundreds of lives each year, estimates Dr. Veale.
 “Even if we do this and save five lives, it’s worth it.”

 While medical advancements and emerging practices in transplantation could result in more lives saved, there is still a huge need for people to sign up to be organ, eye and tissue donors after death.
 The waitlist can’t wait when 20 people die every day waiting for transplant.
 Signing up to be an organ, eye and tissue donor is quick and easy to do!
 Say Yes at your local driver license office or anytime at Donate Life Wyoming.